of the association “Amerikanische Hütehunde Europa e.V.” (American Herdingdogs Europe)

 5.7.
 Only the judge , judge applicants, special superintendent, the exhibition director and his representative, the show ring secretaries and possibly stewards and interpreters my stay in the show ring besides the dog handler.
 Judgement and ranking of a dog must not be influenced by any means.

-Minor Puppy Class (Welpenklasse): 3 - 5 months of age
+Puppy Class (Welpenklasse): 3 - 6 months of age

-Puppy Class (Jüngstenklasse): 6 - 8 months of age
+Youngster Class (Jugendklasse): 7 - 12 months of age

-Champion Class (Championklasse): At least 18 months of age for breeds with a height of at least 45 cm and at least 15 months of age for breeds with a height below 45 cm, for dogs with an acknowledged National OR International Championship
+Champion Class (Championklasse): at least 18 months of age, for dogs with an acknowledged National OR International Championship

-Honorary Class (Ehrenklasse): For dogs with an acknowledged National AND International Championship
+Honorary Class (Ehrenklasse): at least 18 months of age, for dogs with an acknowledged National AND International Championship

 If the above stated certificates for Champion Class or Honorary Class cannot be presented, the dogs will automatically be transferred into the Open Class.
 The same applies to the Breeding Class; the Certificate of litter must be carried along and shown on demand.